6 tips for creating a culture of safety.

-Let's be honest, accidents happen.
-So, when it comes to the safety of Colorbiotics team members, we are always prepared for anything.
-These 6 foolproof tips will help you increase on-the-job safety and bring your team together.
+Accidents happen.
+So, when it comes to the safety of team members, you have to be prepared for anything.
+These 6 foolproof tips will help you increase on-the-job safety and bring your team together in the process.

 This next tip is incredibly important, too.
 Every operation should have an assigned safety coordinator to ensure communication remains open and always flowing.
 This person will lead trainings and enforce safety measures.
 High standards are the backbone of safety, and without someone leading the pack, standards will inevitably fall and more accidents will happen.